bangaloresolutionshub/essbase/Lab16/LabGuide16.md

 ## Part 4	- Lightweight Sandboxes

-Show that sandboxes are lightweight
+**Show that sandboxes are lightweight** -

-In this exercise you will be introduced to the concept that creating sandboxes has little impact on resource usage such as disk space.
-Connect to Sample_Scenario-Basic in smartview analysis.
+1. In this exercise you will be introduced to the concept that creating sandboxes has little impact on resource usage such as disk space.
+Connect to `Sample_Scenario_Basic` in smartview analysis.

  ![](./images/image16_8.png "")

-Create a private connection to your environment, http://<MachineIP>/essbase/smartview Login with user.
+2. Create a private connection to your environment, `http://<MachineIP>/essbase/smartview` Login with user.
 If you are not already connected..
-Refresh the data.
+3. Refresh the data.

-Questions:
+**Questions:**

-Do you see Data for the sandboxes (sb#)?
+    1. Do you see Data for the sandboxes (sb#)?
-Is there a variance between any of the sb# members and Base?
+    2. Is there a variance between any of the sb# members and Base?
-If the loaded file contained no references to any sb# members how did the data get there?
+    3. If the loaded file contained no references to any sb# members how did the data get there?`

+**Takeaway:**

-**Takeaway:  By default, all created Sandboxes will have the same values as the data loaded into the base.
+By default, all created Sandboxes will have the same values as the data loaded into the base.
 The data in the sandbox is dynamically queried and will not use any extra storage disk space.
 Only values that are modified as part of a scenario will be stored.
 This makes creating and using most scenarios a very light weight operation.

 ## Part 5 -	Model Data